MohamedAnwar122000/Customer-Feedback-Management-CFM-and-Productivity-Dashboard/README.md

   - Building interactive and visually appealing dashboards using Excel.
   - Incorporating filters, slicers, and drill-through features for interactivity.
 - **Visualization**:
-  - line charts and  KPI cards for clear data representation.
+  - Line charts and KPI cards are used to represent clear data.